leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

 > [!NOTE]
 > Replace `be69315a613c` with the actual device UUID found in the previous step.

-klipper.bin needs to be generated in advance using the `make` command, and the application start offset of CanBoot is 8KiB offset, so Klipper's menuconfig Bootloader offset should also be 8KiB bootloader as shown in the following figure.
+klipper.bin needs to be generated in advance using the `make` command, and the application start offset of Katapult is 8KiB offset, so Klipper's menuconfig Bootloader offset should also be 8KiB bootloader as shown in the following figure.

 <img src="assets/compile_katapult_mmbv1_2.png" alt='CANBus Flashing Success'>